TylerTemp/SaintsField/README.md

     **Parameters**:

     1. If the function accepts no arguments, then no argument will be passed
-    2. If the function accepts required arguments, it should only define one required argument for this field, and the value of the field will be passed to it.
-All other optional argument will receive its default value.
+    2. If the function accepts required arguments, the first required argument will receive the field's value.
+If there is another required argument and the field is inside a list/array, the index will be passed.
-    3. If the function only has optional arguments, then first optional argument that match the field's type (or parent type) will be passed the value of the field.
-If no match, default value will be passed.
+    3. If the function only has optional arguments, it will try to pass the field's value and index if possible.
+Otherwise the default value of the parameter will be passed.

     **Return**: